 Some segments of this movie were remade and modified for the feature film Home Alone (1990) and its sequel.
 In the two movies, Kevin watches them as "Angels with Filthy Souls" and "Angels with Even Filthier Souls".

-An architect by the name of Lewis Pilcher designed the death house - it went into service in the early 1920s.
-The building is still there at Sing Sing.
-On Google Earth, zoom in on the prison, and look at the southwest corner by the river.
-The building with two wings and a diamond-shaped structure in the middle is the infamous structure.
+Architect Lewis Pilcher designed the death house--it went into service in the early 1920s.
+The building is still at Sing Sing Penitentiary.
+On Google Earth, zoom in on the prison and look at the southwest corner by the river.
+The building with two wings and a diamond-shaped structure in the middle is the infamous "death house".